TanmayK-glitch/Trackit/README.md

 2. Select or add a category
 3. Click "Add Expense"
 4. View your expenses in the list below
+5. Check the pie chart to analyze spending by category

 Data is automatically saved to localStorage and persists between sessions.